HI, I’M CAROLINE…

 Countless families and children are affected by this; our children, who are our future are affected the most.

 The results: addiction, depression, continued alienation with adult children (if they ever get married) and suicide.
-This occurs with the alienated parents, grandparents and the children.
-Probably even more than just them.
+This occurs with the alienated parents, grandparents and the children; many more than just them.

 THE SEARCH CONTINUES